mie-lab/mobility_generation/README.md

     pip install -e .
     pip install -e improved-diffusion
 ```
 in your working terminal.
+Installation time varies by hardware; it's typically <30 minutes on a standard dev machine.
 The **MobilityGen** implementation is built on top of the improved-diffusion package by https://github.com/openai/improved-diffusion.

-For projecting locations into s2grid, the s2geometry Python package needs to be build from source and available in the virtual environment.
-Check the installation guide in https://github.com/google/s2geometry.
+To project locations into an S2 grid, you need the s2geometry Python bindings built from source and available in your environment.
+Please follow the official instructions: https://github.com/google/s2geometry.

 ## Folder structure